- Quick links

 - Tools for patients and professionals

-Capsana developed the PAUSE campaign, with the support of Quebec’s Secrétariat à la jeunesse, to better face our new connected reality, which affects the majority of Quebecers, particularly young people, who are more “connected”.
+Capsana developed the PAUSE campaign, with the support of the Government of Québec and private partners, to better face our new connected reality, which affects the majority of Quebecers, particularly young people, who are more “connected”.

 The PAUSE campaign promotes a balanced use of the Internet and relies on a positive rather than moralizing approach.
-The campaign encourages teens, young adults, and their families to stop and think about their digital habits and take action, so they can benefit from all the advantages the Internet has to offer, without the disadvantages.
-PAUSE also aims to encourage the settings frequented by youth to implement environments conducive to balanced connectivity.
+Specifically, PAUSE encourages young adults, teens, and parents of school-age children to become aware of their Internet and screen use and take steps to improve their digital habits and those of the entire family.
+It also encourages them to rediscover the benefits of regularly unplugging.
+PAUSE also aims to encourage the settings frequented by youth to create environments conducive to balanced connectivity.